aangelopoulos/conformal_classification/README.md

 `kreg` is the first class at which the RAPS penalty is applied. `kreg` should ideally be equal to `kfixed`, where `kfixed` is the smallest fixed-size set at which your classifier achieves the coverage guarantee you want.
 In practice we have found it suffices for many models to pick `kreg=5`, but performance can be improved by optimizing `kreg`.
 The specific choice of `kreg` matters less for small values of `lamda`.

 `lamda` is the level of RAPS regularization.
 It is a nonnegative real number.
 Any `lamda` above 1 is equivalent.
-The larger `lamda` is, the more the RAPS sets shrink towards a fixed set size.
+The larger `lamda` is, the more the RAPS sets truncate sets with more than `kreg` elements.
 We purposefully misspell lambda as `lamda` because of the conflicting Python keyword.

 ## License
 <a href="https://opensource.org/licenses/MIT" alt="License">MIT License</a>